sevidmusic/Roady/README.md

 GlobalResponses are defined via [`dsh --new GlobalResponse [APP_NAME] [GLOBAL_RESPONSE_NAME] [GLOBAL_RESPONSE_POSITION]`](#dsh---new-globalresponse)

-3. Define a GlobalResponse for the HelloWorld App
+3. Define a GlobalResponse for the HelloWorld App.

+   Note: Responses and GlobalResponses defined in Responses.sh should always use
+         the `"${app_name}" variable to indicate the `[APP_AME]`.
+This only applies to calls made to dsh from within an App Package's Responses.sh, always specify the App's actual alphanumeric name when calling dsh from the command line.

    Run: `vim "$HOME/HelloWorld/Responses.sh"`